coderefinery/manuals/workshop-playbook.md

 ### Workshop organization; roles "behind the scenes"

-Roles and their responsibilities.
+Organiser roles and their responsibilities.
 This does not mean that a person will do everything that is part of their responsibility, but they will make sure that their responsibilities are followed-up and not forgotten.